CONTENTS

 - [1] Nonselective beta-blockers are front-line therapy:

-- IV propranolol may be useful for acute management (dosing of propranolol is discussed above: ⚡️).
+- IV propranolol may be helpful in acute management (dosing of propranolol is discussed above: ⚡️).

 - PO nadolol has a longer half-life than propranolol (10-24 hours versus 3-6 hours, respectively), so nadolol may be a better option to achieve uninterrupted sympatholysis in a hemodynamically stable patient.

-- [2] Sedation is a fundamental therapy of acutely unstable patients.
+- [2] Sedation is a fundamental therapy for acutely unstable patients.
 Since anxiety/distress can trigger arrhythmias, there should be a low threshold for sedation/intubation.

-- [3] Flecainide is second-line medical therapy that may be especially useful in catecholaminergic polymorphic VT.
+- [3] Flecainide is a second-line medical therapy that may be especially useful in catecholaminergic polymorphic VT.

 - [4] Sympathetic denervation: